MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-remove-personal-data.md

 3. Press **Confirm** to proceed when system prompts for confirmation

 > [!IMPORTANT]
 > You cannot de-identify individual comments or work item only.
-De-identify will unlink your account from both the feedback work item and any comments you submitted for this particular work item.
+De-identify will unlink your account from both the feedback work item and any comments you submitted for this work item.

 ## How to de-identify all feedback submitted by you